dogrdon/dogrdon.github.io/_drafts/suggested_content.markdown

 ### What is it?

-Suggestions from native ad networks like Taboola, Outbrain, Revcontent, Content.Ad, Adblade, AdsWift, SiteBooster, ContentBling (I've made up a couple) generally serve the purpose of connecting site users (read: content consumers) with articles or 'content' on other web domains.
-Whether those domains (examples) are legitimate, reliable, or 'real' is uncertain.
+Suggestions from native ad networks like Taboola, Outbrain, Revcontent, Content.Ad, Adblade, AdsWift, SiteBooster, ContentBling (I've made up a couple) supply users of popular news sites with articles or 'content' on other web domains.
+Whether that content is valuable, authentic, "true", or worth consuming is unclear.
+Whether the domains (examples) they point to are legitimate, reliable, or 'real' is also unclear.

-They are generally found bundled up in rows of two or three somewhere around the end of the article and the comments section.
-These exist by providing their clients (the content providers which deploy them) a source of ad revenue.
+Native ad content (also called "From around the web", "Suggested content", or "Sponsored content" is generally found bundled up in rows of two or three somewhere around the end of the article right near the comments section.
+These exist by the virtue of providing their clients (the content providers which deploy them) a source of ad revenue.
 The content is engineered to maximize numbers of clicks.

-Depending on the client, it might point towards other related content within that clients website or network, but more often it seems to point towards content that is absurd, false, or otherwise meant almost exclusively to render clicks without regard for the quality, value, or existential merit of the target content.
+Depending on the client, it might point towards other related content within that client's website or network.
+More often it seems to point towards content that is absurd, false, or otherwise meant almost exclusively to render clicks without regard for the quality, value, or existential merit of the target content.

 [Examples]